mi-erasmusmc/comap/evaluation/README.md

 ```shell
 sed -i 's-#!/usr/bin/env python-#!/usr/bin/env python2-' redo
 ```
-- install it (generate debian package with `./redo deb`, or add the directory to your PATH).
+- install it (generate package with `./redo package`, or add the directory to your PATH).

 ## Prepare python